joemaller/php-static-generator-gulpfile/README.md

 ##### Two to the power of 276,709 to one against

-This example is completely insane, and deeply irresponsible: The **source/twig.php** file demonstrates how the gulpfile can be used to render a flat HTML file from a PHP file linking to a [Twig template][twig] that includes two sub-templates.
+This example is completely insane, and deeply irresponsible: The **source/twig.php** file demonstrates how the gulpfile can be used to render a flat HTML file from a PHP file linking to a [Twig template][twig] which includes two sub-templates.
 There is absolutely no reason anyone should ever do this.
 Madness.

 [xcode]: https://itunes.apple.com/us/app/xcode/id497799835?mt=12
 [homebrew]: http://brew.sh/